MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 1. Right-click on its name in the variables pane and select **Edit**.

     > [!NOTE]
-    > If you try to rename an input or output variable to an existing name, Power Automate will prompt you to confirm the merging of the two variables.
-Unintentional merging may affect the functionality of your flow and cause errors, so ensure that the merging is desirable.
+    > If you try to rename an input or output variable to an existing flow variable name, Power Automate will prompt you to confirm the merging of the two variables.
+Unintentional merging may affect the functionality of your flow and cause errors.
+Also, you can't use the name of an existing input or output variable.

     ![Screenshot of the Edit option for input/output variables.](media\renaming-variables\rename-input-variable.png)